 Optional Add-On: If you are looking for even more of a thrill in today's excursion, consider the option to purchase tickets for the Gran Aventura.
-The Gran Aventura tour begins with an 8km (5-mile) safari ride along the Yacoratia Path.
-During the ride, you'll view the jungle's extensive flora and might catch a glimpse of some of the region's indigenous wildlife.
-You will then disembark at Puerto Macuco, where you'll hop into an inflatable boat with your tour group and navigate 6.5km (4 miles) along the lower Iguazú River, braving 1.6km (1 mile) of rapids as you approach the falls in Devil's Throat Canyon.
+The Gran Aventura tour begins with a 5 mile safari ride along the Yacoratia Path.
+During the ride, you'll view the jungle's extensive flora and might even catch a glimpse of some of the region's indigenous wildlife.
+You will then disembark at Puerto Macuco, where you'll hop in an inflatable boat with your tour group and navigate 4 miles along the lower Iguazú River, braving 1 mile of splashing rapids, make sure to cover up as you approach the falls in Devil's Throat Canyon.
 (This service is on a private basis.)

 Salta is the main point of access to explore the culturally rich Northwestern territory of Argentina.
 Enjoy stunning views from the top of San Bernardo Hill (which can be reached by cable car or hiking up 1,000 steps) or enjoy wandering through the charming streets of this sleepy town.